 — Miriam Bridenne, Deputy Director, Albertine Books

-House of SpeakEasy believes that book ownership should not be a privilege.
+House of SpeakEasy believes that book ownership should be a right, not a privilege.
 Launched in 2017, The SpeakEasy Bookmobile is a direct response to the proliferation of “book deserts,” neighborhoods where bookstores are in short supply—or worse, nonexistent.
 Our modified box truck is outfitted with 54 linear feet of shelving that accommodate a variety of books for all ages.
 We partner with independent bookstores, literacy organizations, community boards, and arts institutions to curate appropriate titles.
 From plazas in The Bronx and Queens to the Boys & Girls Club in Jackson, Mississippi, we deliver books and book culture, ensuring that books can be made available to readers everywhere.
 Click here for a schedule of the Bookmobile’s outings this fall.

 The SpeakEasy Bookmobile is part of a long tradition of mobile bookselling and roaming lending libraries that dates back to 1860.
 Librarian Mary Titcomb, who introduced a horse-drawn book wagon in the United States in the early 20th century, declared: “The book goes to the man, not waiting for the man to come to the book.”
 As it becomes increasingly difficult to sustain brick and mortar bookstores, SpeakEasy understands that substantial areas of New York City and large numbers of New Yorkers do not have access to bookstores and/or libraries.
 The SpeakEasy Bookmobile is a literal vehicle for bringing books to the people.